mccright/rrl/AudioBooks/README.md

 <details>
 <summary>Reader's Notes, Librivox and Other 3rd Party Summaries:</summary>

 Reader's Notes:  This is an excellent broad history of Napoleon's life.
-The reader is also a joy and makes listening this tragic story an enjoyable experience...
+The reading by [Celine Major](https://librivox.org/reader/11697?primary_key=11697&search_category=reader&search_page=1&search_form=get_results) is also a joy and makes listening this tragic story an enjoyable experience...

 Librivox and Other 3rd Party Summaries:
 Librivox Summary: